 Sometimes getting what you want in life is as simple as asking for it.
 This is even true of credit card terms.

-Most cardholders who ask for certain improvements to their terms get them, a recent CompareCards study shows.
+Most cardholders who ask for certain improvements to their terms get them, a recent CompareCards survey found.
+The thing is that few people bother to ask.

-- 64 percent got a lower interest rate — with the average decrease being 5.5 percentage points.
+- 81% got a lower annual percentage rate (APR) — with the average decrease being about 6 percentage points.

-However, few credit card holders have bothered to ask for these changes.
-The study found that only:
+Few credit card holders have bothered to ask for these changes, however, CompareCards said.

-This means many consumers are likely paying more than necessary in interest or fees, or accepting a lower credit score than they’re capable of achieving.
+This means many consumers are likely overpaying for interest or fees — or accepting a lower credit score than they’re capable of achieving.

 Lowering your credit card costs

-Getting your credit card interest rate lowered stands to save you money over and over again if you’re someone who carries a balance from month to month rather than paying bills in full.
-This is especially true now that the Federal Reserve is raising the federal funds rate, which means credit card interest rates will rise as well.
+Getting your APR lowered stands to save you money over and over again if you carry a balance from month to month rather than paying bills in full.

-I’ve requested and received this in the past.
-But if asking doesn’t work for you or doesn’t result in a substantial decrease in your rate — or if it does, but you’re carrying a lot of debt — look for a zero percent APR credit card.
+I’ve requested and received a lower APR in the past.
+But if asking doesn’t work for you or doesn’t result in a substantial decrease in your rate — or if it does, but you’re just carrying a lot of debt — look for a 0% APR credit card like those mentioned in “3 Cards With Zero Percent APR Until Summer 2020.”

 Raising your credit score

 Even if you don’t think you need a higher credit limit, you could benefit from getting one.
-That’s because increasing your credit limit can decrease what’s known as your credit utilization rate — one of the biggest factors impacting your FICO and VantageScore credit scores.
+Increasing your credit limit can decrease your credit utilization rate — one of the biggest factors impacting your FICO and VantageScore credit scores.

 Your credit utilization rate is the percentage of the total amount of credit available to you that you are actually using at a given time.
 The lower the rate, the better it is for your credit score.